Updated Dec. 22, 2022

 Timing with Other Vaccinations

 The Centers for Disease Control and Prevention Advisory Committee on Immunization Practices (ACIP) has updated guidance on timing with other vaccines.
-COVID-19 vaccines can now be given without regard to timing of administration of other vaccines.
-People can now get the COVID-19 vaccine within 14 days of other vaccines, including on the same day.
-For example, you can get the influenza vaccine (your flu shot) at the same time as the COVID-19 vaccine.
+COVID-19 vaccines can be given without regard to timing of administration of other vaccines.
+For example, you can get the influenza vaccine (your flu shot) at the same time as a COVID-19 vaccine.

 What to Bring